SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO Nexus.md

 ### OpenConfig

-In version 3.0.4.X, there is support for **OpenConfig**.
-It is possible to update some columns from the **Detailed Interface**, **Rx Interface** and **Tx Interface** tables.
+Version 3.0.5.x of the connector introduces support for **OpenConfig**.
+You can update some columns from the **Detailed Interface**, **Rx Interface**, and **Tx Interface** tables.

-When used, the data from SNMP will be removed in those tables and filled in with the values from OpenConfig.
+When this is used, the data from SNMP will be removed in those tables and filled in with the values from OpenConfig.

-To configure OpenConfig, fill in all values on the **OpenConfig Settings** page:
+To configure OpenConfig, fill in these parameters on the **OpenConfig Settings** page:

 - Data Source IP Address
 - Data Source Port